small0live/minerva-wp/README.md

 *Scoring*

 Responses are provided on a 7-point Likert-type scale ranging from strongly disagree to strongly agree.
 A subset of the items need to be reverse scored: 2, 4, 6, 8, and 10.
-Mean ratings of the two items for each personality scale are used to produce scores
+Mean ratings of the two items for each personality scale are used to calculate scores (see table below).

 Recode as follows:
 * 7 = 1